alexgisby/imgur-album-downloader/readme.md

 * supports imgur images that aren't "gallery" or "a" or "album" e.g.:

+>e.g.:

 >http://imgur.com/SnkkAVU

 >http://i.imgur.com/SnkkAVU.png

 * uses album/gallery/image title as folder title that's created and contains image(s) with key appended e.g.:

 >We don't have a blue backdrop, just tint the whole photo blue.
-(SnkkAVU)
+(SnkkAVU).png

 * \_\_init\_\_ function of ImgurDownloader takes an 2nd (optional) parameter, dir_download=os.getcwd(), which allows for specific directory to download to (not adapted for cli), e.g.: